FizzyElt/leetcode-solution/README.md

 * 701 Insert into a Binary Search Tree
 * 1008 Construct Binary Search Tree from Preorder Traversal
 * 1305 All Elements in Two Binary Search Trees
+* 1325 Delete Leaves With a Given Value